USFWS/secas/about.md

 In addition, SECAS added a new Point of Contact for a nonprofit organization, adding representation from the Native American Fish and Wildlife Society.
 SECAS also co-hosted the Landscape of the Future Summit, a meeting focused on sustaining nature and society in the Southeast, as well as the second annual meeting of the Caribbean Conservation Community of Practice.
 Finally, SECAS updated [its story map](https://secassoutheast.org/story-map) celebrating successes across the region.

+<b>2025</b><br>
+Southeast Blueprint 2025 was released in December 2025 following the SEAFWA annual conference.
+Version 2025 included numerous new and improved indicators in the inland, freshwater, and coastal areas of the continental Southeast and U.S. Caribbean.
+It also used refined prioritization and connectivity methods.

 ## The need for SECAS

 The dramatic changes sweeping the Southeastern United States pose unprecedented challenges for sustaining our natural and cultural resources: